-- Confidential and free 24 hour helpline 0800 048 2702 You can use this helpline for support with a range of topics affecting health, family, money, work and wellbeing. - Online Portal with further resources and content relating to the above topics https://unum-uk.lifeworks.com/ - Log in details UserID: unum Password: lifeworks - Mobile App available as a free download via Google and Apple store Login using the same credentials as above.
-You can then create a personal account to use the live chat facilities and complete personal mini assessments/questionnaires that can give you guidance and recommendations on how to manage areas of your life such as relationships, finance etc. - 8 face to face consultations per year, per employee, per issue (excluding dependants). - Legal Support consisting of 1 consultation per issue, per year. - Cover also includes family/ partner/ young people aged from 16-24 years of age who live in the same household. - Perks & Savings Digital gift card discounts, online cashback, coupons and other lifestyle offers such as savings on cinema tickets.
+- Confidential and free 24-hour helpline 0800 048 2702 You can use this helpline for support with a range of topics affecting health, family, money, work and wellbeing. - Online Portal with further resources and content relating to the above topics https://unum-uk.lifeworks.com/ - Log in details User ID: unum Password: lifeworks - Mobile App available as a free download via Google and Apple store Login using the same credentials as above.
+You can then create a personal account to use the live chat facilities and complete personal mini assessments/questionnaires that can give you guidance and recommendations on how to manage areas of your life such as relationships, finance etc. - 8 face to face consultations per year, per employee, per issue (excluding dependents).

+- Legal Support consisting of 1 consultation per issue, per year. - Cover also includes family/ partner/ young people aged from 16-24 years of age who live in the same household.